 Josie Bean is coming along nicely.
-She is still timid and spooks at loud noises or sudden movement, but she is well on her way to becoming a normal dog again.
+She is still timid and spooks at loud noises or sudden movement, but she is well on her way to becoming a normal dog.

 She is dog friendly.
-She interacts well and will play with all of our other dogs.
+She interacts well with all of our other dogs — even the grouchy one.
 She would be suitable for any family with children old enough to comprehend her timidity (which will go away with time and trust) and treat her kindly.